-10.8 NOTIFICATION TO INTERESTED PARTIES
+10.5 NOTIFICATION TO INTERESTED PARTIES

-10.8.1 Where the Associated Street Data (ASD) indicates other interested parties, Permit applications should be copied to those parties by the Permit Authority and Promoters are required to check whether any parties have registered such an interest prior to submitting an application for a Permit or PAA.
+- 10.5.1 Where the NSG indicates other interested parties, Permit applications will be copied to those parties by the Works Promoter. - 10.5.2 Promoters are required to check whether any parties have registered such an interest prior to submitting an application for a Permit or PAA.

-10.9 CONSULTATION REQUIREMENTS
+10.6 CONSULTATION REQUIREMENTS

-10.9.1 Promoters must carry out the necessary consultations as set down in sections 88, 89 and 93 (as amended) and sections 90 and 91 of the NRSWA.
+10.6.1 Promoters must carry out the necessary consultations as set down in Sections 88, 89 and 93 (as amended) and Sections 90 and 91 of the NRSWA.

-10.10 TABLE 1 - APPLICATION TIMINGS
+10.7 TABLE 1 - APPLICATION TIMINGS

-Minimum application periods ahead of proposed start date Minimum period before Permit Response times for issuing a Permit or seeking further information or discussion Response times for responding Activity Type Provisional Advance Authorisation Application expires for application for variation (including extension) Provisional Advance Authorisation Application to applications for Permit variations Major 3 months 10 days 2 days or 1 calendar month 5 days Standard N/A 10 days 20% of the original N/A 5 days O dove Minor N/A 3 days duration whichever is the N/A 2 days 2 days Immediate N/A 2 hours after longer N/A 2 days
+Activity Type Minimum application periods ahead of proposed start date Minimum period before Permit Response times for issuing a Permit or seeking further information or discussion Response times for responding Provisional Advance Authorisation Application expires for application for variation (including extension) Provisional Advance Authorisation Provisional Advance Application to applications for Permit variations Major 3 months 10 days 2 days or 20% of the original duration whichever is the longer 1 calendar month 5 days Standard N/A 10 days N/A 5 days 2 devre Minor N/A 3 days N/A 2 days 2 days Immediate N/A 2 hours after N/A 2 days

-10.11 REFUSAL OF APPLICATION
+10.8 REFUSAL OF APPLICATION

-- 10.11.1 The Permit Authority reserves the right to refuse or request a modification to an application for a Permit or PAA where it considers that elements of the application (e.g. timing, location or conditions) are not acceptable. - 10.11.2 If the Permit Authority decides to refuse the application or request a modification, it will contact the Promoter within the response time given in Table 1 above to explain why the application is not satisfactory and what amendments are needed in order to achieve a successful application.
+- 10.8.1 The Permit Authority reserves the right to refuse or request a Permit Application Modification Request for a Permit or PAA where it considers that elements of the application (e.g. timing, location or conditions) are not acceptable. - 10.8.2 If the Permit Authority decides to refuse the application or request a Permit Application Modification Request, it will contact the Promoter within the response time given in Table 1 to explain why the application is not satisfactory and what amendments are needed in order to achieve a successful application.

-10.12 RESTRICTIONS ON FURTHER ACTIVITIES
+10.9 RESTRICTIONS ON FURTHER ACTIVITIES

-10.12.1 Where a Promoter wishes to apply for a Permit to carry out specified activities on a specified street where a notice has been issued under sections 58 or 58A of the NRSWA, and the activities are not covered by the specific exemptions of that notice, the Promoter must make an application for the Permit Authority's consent specifying the grounds on which the consent is sought.
+10.9.1 Where a Promoter wishes to apply for a Permit to carry out specified activities on a specified street where a Section 58 or 58A Notice under NRSWA is in force, and the activities are not covered by the specific exemptions of that notice, the Promoter must make an application for the Permit Authority's consent specifying the grounds on which the consent is sought.

-10.13 ERROR CORRECTION
+10.10 ERROR CORRECTION

-- 10.13.1 Where the Permit Authority identifies an error in data recorded in, or submitted for recording in, the Permit register, it will contact the Promoter to discuss and agree the corrections to be made. - 10.13.2 Where the Promoter identifies an error, they will contact the Permit Authority to discuss and agree the corrections to be made.
-If an error has been identified on an application, the Promoter shall submit a Permit variation request by the end of the next working day following the agreement of the correction. - 10.13.3 This Permit variation request should include the corrected data and the name of the person in the Permit Authority who agreed that the correction should be made. - 10.13.4 The error correction process is described in the Technical Specification for EToN. - 10.13.5 This procedure cannot be used without the prior agreement of both parties. - 10.13.6 A variation fee will be payable where the identified error has been caused by the Promoter.
+- 10.10.1 Where the Permit Authority identifies an error in data recorded in, or submitted for recording in, the Permit register, it will contact the Promoter to discuss and agree the corrections to be made. - 10.10.2 Where the Promoter identifies an error, they will contact the Permit Authority to discuss and agree the corrections to be made.
+If an error has been identified on an application, the Promoter shall submit a Modified Application by the end of the next working day following the agreement of the correction. - 10.10.3 This Modified Application should include the corrected data and the name of the person in the Permit Authority who agreed that the correction should be made. - 10.10.4 The error correction process is described in the Technical Specification for EToN. - 10.10.5 This procedure cannot be used without the prior agreement of both parties. - 10.10.6 A variation fee will be payable where the identified error has been caused by the Promoter.